LEARN JAPANESE WITH PIMSLEUR

 Japanese Chinese are usually in the style of slippers that hold the feet.
 This makes it easier to put them on when entering houses and taking off your shoes.
 Not to mention that they are comfortable and warm, which helps against the cold that dominates most of the year.

-These flip-flops that resemble slippers are called surippa [スリッパ] and are used indoors together with another type of footwear called Uwabaki [上履き] which resembles open shoes.
+These slippers that resemble slippers are called surippa [スリッパ] and are used indoors along with another type of footwear called uwabaki [上履き] which resembles open shoes.

 Zori vs Geta - What are the differences?